0x14d/embedding-operator-knowledge/README.md

 1. Install python3.9-dev with `sudo apt install python3.9-dev`
 1. Install requirements with `pip install -r requirements.txt`

-This Repository contains the code necessary to reproduce the results shown in the paper, which was submitted to DL4KG.

 ## How to:
 ### Generating the embeddings: